anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 Should a league sanctioned umpire fail to appear at game time, the teams can choose to play the game with an umpire(s) of mutual choosing.
 The Commissioner needs to be informed by both teams prior to the start of the game to make it official.

 #### Minimum Number of Players
 Forfeit time shall be 20 minutes after the scheduled starting time.
-If a ninth player does not arrive or arrives after forfeit time, the team shall be in technical forfeit, as defined in [Forfeits](#forfeits).

 1. A team may begin a game with eight (8) players up to two (2) times in one season.
 A team that fails to field nine (9) players at the start of the game after receiving 2 (two) prior technical forfeits shall forfeit all subsequent games.
 1. A team in technical forfeit shall remain in technical forfeit, regardless of the number of players with which it finished the game.